holochain/holochain/docs/specs/src/hwp_1_intro.md

-2. Ensure that all agents can *reliably* see what's going on. i.e. offer a framework for adding to and querying a collectively held database in which there is a knowable level of confidence in its reliability and integrity that can also be graduated to fit the circumstances.
+2. Ensure that all agents can *reliably* see what's going on. i.e. offer a framework for adding to and querying a collectively held database in which there is a knowable level of confidence in its reliability and integrity that can also be graduated to fit the circumstances, ranging from an arbitrarily low level of confidence to the highest possible level of certainty.

 The first point we deliver through various types of **Validation Rules**.
 Validation rules create certainty in the following dimensions